CONCEPT ANALYSIS

 Each classification category maps to a different integration pathway โ€” which is to say, a different speed of entry onto the augmentation treadmill.
 Nobody at the Opening Authority uses the word "treadmill."
 The word is "onramp."

-Category 1 populations receive the standard package: neural interfaces offered through Nexus Dynamics' humanitarian integration program, consciousness licensing at Basic tier, and a twelve-month "adjustment window."
+Category 1 populations receive the standard package: neural interfaces offered through ' humanitarian integration program, consciousness licensing at Basic tier, and a twelve-month "adjustment window."
 The adjustment window is the period during which the neural interface's dependency architecture embeds itself in tissue that has never been modified.
 Nexus's humanitarian program representatives arrive at Category 1 openings within seventy-two hours of classification, carrying interface kits and smiling.
 The interfaces are free.
 The licensing is not.

 Category 2 populations receive extended acclimation protocols.
 The onramp is slower.
 The destination is identical.